Olivia-Cheung/ArduinoPractice/README.md

 6. MoodCue (using a servo and a knob in a potentiometer, the servo can move and point to the mood that the user is in)
 7. LightTheremin (uses a phototransistor that measures the light and based on how much light it picks up, the piezo will make     sound)
 8. KeyboardInstrument (piezo plays notes C, D, E, and F based on which programmed button is pressed)
-9. DigitalHourglass (modified to 6 seconds, led lights light up one by one every second that passes and turns off when the tilt sensor detects movement)
+9. DigitalHourglass (modified to 6 seconds, led lights light up one by one every second that passes and starts over when the tilt sensor detects movement)
+10. Pinwheel (a motor spins when a button is pressed)